vnsny-bia/VisitContactTrace/README.md

 If your organization requires administrative rights to install software, you might not be able to install R in certain folders such as C:\Program Files.
 You may, however, be able to install R in your local storage without administrative rights by installing R in the "documents" directory associated with your user account.
 Below is an example of how this might appear in a Windows environment.

 To launch R, you need to find the **Rgui.exe** executable file.
 The easiest way to find it is to use your computer's search function.
 Otherwise, you can find the **Rgui.exe** executable file in a sub-directory within the directory that you selected during installation.
-For example, if you installed R in "Documents", then Rgui.exe might be located in the following places:
+For example, if you installed R in "Documents", then Rgui.exe might be in the following places:
 * Documents --> R --> R-#.#.# --> bin --> x64 --> Rgui.exe
 * Documents --> R --> R-#.#.# --> bin --> i386 --> Rgui.exe
 * Documents --> R-#.#.# --> bin --> x64 --> Rgui.exe